rleber/bun/doc/readme.md

 More detailed notes on the file formats (and some old reference programs written in B -- an ancestor of C) are included in the doc/file_format directory of this project.

+_Process_
+1. Set up configuration.
+Especially, you will need to define the "BUN_REPOSITORY" environment variable to point to the URL of the archived files.
+2. Use "bun archive fetch" to fetch the repository into the archive.
+3. Use "bun ls" to list files, and